Search

 About the service

-The umbrella pathway is an assessment and diagnostic pathway which assesses children and young people for Autism Spectrum Disorder (ASD).
+The Umbrella Pathway is an assessment and diagnostic pathway which assesses children and young people for Autism Spectrum Disorder (ASD).
 Autism is the name for a range of conditions that affect a person’s social interaction, communication and imagination.
 Autism is a lifelong developmental disability that affects how people perceive the world and interact with others.
 Autistic people see, hear and feel the world differently to other people.
 All autistic people share certain difficulties but being autistic will affect them in different ways.

 The Umbrella Pathway Team includes; Community Paediatricians, Speech and Language Therapists, Occupational Therapists, Specialist Autism/CCN Teachers and Clinical Psychologists.